 Bladder control may change after surgery or radiation therapy.
 You may find that you need to pass urine more often or in a hurry.
 Or you may leak a few drops of urine when you cough, sneeze, laugh, strain or lift.
 This is called urinary incontinence and there are ways to manage it.

 Tips for managing urinary incontinence

-- See a continence nurse or physiotherapist can develop a bladder training program – ask your doctor for a referral, or contact the National Continence Helpline on 1800 33 00 66 or at Continence Foundation Australia.
+- See a continence nurse or physiotherapist.
+They can develop a bladder training program for you – ask your doctor for a referral, or contact the National Continence Helpline on 1800 33 00 66 or at Continence Foundation of Australia.

-The blood vessels in the bowel and bladder can become more fragile after radiation therapy.
-This can cause blood to appear in urine or stools, even months or years after treatment.
+The blood vessels in the bowel and bladder can break more easily after radiation therapy.
+This can cause blood to appear in urine or faeces (poo), even months or years after treatment.
 Let your doctor know if this occurs so you can be given the appropriate treatment.

 View the Cancer Council NSW editorial policy.